 Gail Hall has been a positive force on the Alberta culinary scene for decades – she was an award-winning caterer, broadcaster, food writer, educator and international culinary tour guide who knew everyone and shared everything from her cooking school and loft on 104th Street in Edmonton.
 We’ve known her for years, and like most others who knew her, have been inspired by not only her work, but her infectious energy and enthusiasm.
 She has done so much to build our culinary community, to teach home cooks and support new (and established) chefs.

-Sadly, Gail passed away in November, but this past weekend her husband Jon along with her many friends and family members held a celebration of her life – a potluck, of course, and we baked a batch of her almond biscotti to bring along.
+Sadly, Gail passed away in November 2016, but her husband Jon along with her many friends and family members held a celebration of her life – a potluck, of course, and we baked a batch of her almond biscotti to bring along.
 Thanks Gail, for all the delicious things you’ve shared, and for bringing so many people together around the table.